-In this article we will show you, How to connect Tableau to Microsoft Excel Files and how to use the excel sheets as Tableau Data Source with example.
+This chapter shows how to connect Tableau to Microsoft Excel Files.
+Furthermore, how to use the Excel sheets as Tableau Data Source with an example.

 Steps involved in Connecting to Excel Files in Tableau

-If you haven’t started the Tableau yet, Double click on the Tableau desktop to open.
+Double click on the desktop to open.
 Once it is open, it looks like the below screenshot.
 First, Under the Connect section, Please select the Excel Option to connect Tableau to Excel files.

-Once you selected the Excel Option, a new window will be opened to select the Excel file from our file system.
-For now, we are selecting the CustomersAndDept.xlsx file as shown below
+Once the Excel Option is selected, a new window will open to select the Excel file from our file system.
+For now, we are selecting the CustomersAndDept.xlsx file, as shown below.

-Once you are done, below screenshot will be appeared.
-Please understand the following option before you start creating report
+Once we complete it, the below screenshot will appear.
+Please understand the following connection options before creating a Tableau report using Excel files.

 - Workbook: Excel File we selected from our file system.

-- Sheets: This section will display the Sheets or Tables present in the Excel source.
-We have two tables so, it is displaying those two sheets (Customers and Department).
-We have the search bar under this section and it is very useful for large number of sheets.
-For instance, If you have 30 or 40 sheets then you can use this to search for specific table
+- Sheets: This section displays the Sheets or tables in the Excel source.
+We have two tables, so it displays those two sheets (Customers and Department).
+The search bar is under this section, handy for many sheets.
+For instance, If we have 30 or 40 sheets, use this to search for a specific table.

-- Drag Sheets Here: You have to Drag Table(s) from Sheets to this Section.
-Tableau will only use the tables present in this area.
-This is something like Dataset.
+- Drag Sheets Here: We must Drag Table(s) from Sheets to this Section.
+It will only use the tables present in this area.
+It is something like Dataset.

-- This region will show the data present in our Dataset
+- This Tableau region shows the data present in our connected Excel File Dataset.

 NOTE: CustomersAndDept is the default data source name (Excel Filename) assigned by it.
-Please change this default name to more meaningful unique name as per your requirements
+Please change this default name to a more meaningful, unique name.

-We can add the sheets to Region 3 in Multiple Ways: As the Name suggest, Either we can Drag the Customers Table from Sheets region to 3rd region or else simply double-click on the required table will automatically add
+We can add the sheets to Region 3 in Multiple Ways.
+As the name suggests, we can Drag the Customers Table from the Sheets region to the 3rd region or double-click on the required table will automatically add.

 Once we dragged the Customers Excel Files sheet, the Tableau Preview region will display the data in that connected sheet.
-If you observe the below screenshot, there is a message showing Data Interpreter is On
+If you observe the below screenshot, there is a message showing that the Data Interpreter is On.

-Data Interpreter: If Tableau discovers the format of any column data in our selected sheet is difficult to analyze, Tableau will pop up a message asking us to Turn On Data Interpreter.
-By turning Data Interpreter on, we can normalize the data
+Data Interpreter: If Tableau discovers the format of any column data in our selected sheet is difficult to analyze.
+So it will pop up a message asking us to Turn On Data Interpreter.
+By turning the Data Interpreter on, we can normalize the data.

-Once you finished, Click on the Sheet 1 tab to design the Tableau report using the connected Excel file.
+Once we finished, click on the Sheet 1 tab to design the Tableau report using the connected Excel file.

 - Data: This will display the list of currently connected data Sources.
 We have only “One” now; otherwise, it displays all the available data sources.

 - Dimensions: Columns with string data will be placed under the Dimensions section